 CSR accounting framework

-Since 2013 we apply the G4 guidelines published by the Global Reporting Initiative (GRI).
+We apply the G4 guidelines published by the Global Reporting Initiative (GRI).
 G4 places the materiality principle centre stage.
 To fully comply with the G4 requirements, we conduct a comprehensive external materiality analysis every three years.

 External verification increases the confidence stakeholders have in our accountability.
 It has a disciplinary effect on our internal organisation, but it also entails extra costs.
 Furthermore, it is essential that we are confident that we have the right evidence, which in itself places certain demands on an organisation of our size.